Document Type : Original article

 Authors

-1 Department of Motor Behavior, Central Tehran Branch, Islamic Azad University, Tehran, Iran
+Department of Motor Behavior, Central Tehran Branch, Islamic Azad University, Tehran, Iran.

-3 Department of Knowledge and Cognitive Intelligence, Imam Hossein University, Tehran, Iran
+Department of Knowledge and Cognitive Intelligence, Imam Hossein University, Tehran, Iran.

-4 Department of Sport Management, Faculty of Physical Education and Sport Sciences, Central Branch of Islamic Azad University, Tehran, Iran
+Department of Sport Management, Faculty of Physical Education and Sport Sciences, Central Branch of Islamic Azad University, Tehran, Iran.

 Abstract

-Background and Aims: Due to the lack of mechanoreceptors in people with anterior cruciate ligament rupture (ACLR), sensory and motor neuroplasticity occurs, which causes abnormal and asymmetric motor control patterns in the lower limbs.
-Perturbation neuromuscular training improves motor asymmetry and functional deficits in ACLR subjects.
-For this reason, in this study, we used perturbation training in a different way.
+Background and Aims Due to the lack of mechanoreceptors in people with anterior cruciate ligament rupture (ACLR), sensory and motor neuroplasticity occurs, which causes abnormal and asymmetric motor control patterns in the lower limbs.
+Perturbation-based training can improve motor asymmetry and functional deficits in people with ACLR.
+In this study, we used a mechanical perturbation training to assess its effect on the cortico-muscular performance during walking in athletes with ACLR.

-Material and Methods: Thirty athletes with unilateral ACLR were randomly assigned to perturbation and standard training groups.
-The training program of the two groups was performed in three intermittent sessions per week for one month.
-The surface electromyography (sEMG) tests and relative power spectrum of alpha and beta of quantitative electroencephalography (QEEG) were measured in a walking task.
+Methods Thirty athletes with unilateral ACLR were randomly assigned to two groups of perturbation-based and standard training.
+The training program of the two groups was done in three sessions every other day per week for one month.
+The surface electromyography and relative power analysis of alpha and beta waves in quantitative electroencephalography were performed during a walking task.

-Results: The perturbation training group achieved a significantly higher similarity index (SI) (p=0.03, ES=0.89) and voluntary response index (VRI) in both healthy and ACLR limbs (p=0.001) in posttest than the standard training group.
-In cortical activity tests, the perturbation training group showed excellent symmetry in the relative power spectrum of alpha compared to the standard training group (p=0.94, ES=0.02) as well as good symmetry in the relative power spectrum of beta (p=0.24, ES=0.26).
+Results The perturbation-based training group showed a significantly higher muscle activity in both healthy and affected knees after increase in the similarity index (P=0.08, Cohen’s d=0.81), while there was no significant difference in the standard training group (P=0.39, Cohen’s d= 0.39).
+In cortical activity tests, the perturbation-based training group showed excellent symmetry in the relative power of alpha wave compared to the standard training group (P=0.94, Cohen’s d =0.02) and a good symmetry in the relative power of beta wave (P=0.24, Cohen’s d=0.26).

 Keywords